 Prof. Laurie Cuthbert

-Professor Laurie Cuthbert is an Emeritus Professor in the School of Electronic Engineering and Computer Science, Queen Mary University of London (QMUL); he is Director of the MPI-QMUL Intelligent Systems Research Centre in Macao and for many years was Co-Director of the Joint Degree Programme that he established between QMUL and Beijing University of Posts and Telecommunications.
-Professor Cuthbert also served as Head of the Department of Electronic Engineering in QMUL for 9 years and has acted on international expert groups for the Canadian Natural Sciences and Engineering Research Council and for the German Deutsche Forschungsgemeinschaft.
+Professor Laurie Cuthbert, Emeritus Professor in the School of Electronic Engineering and Computer Science, Queen Mary University of London (QMUL), for many years was Co-Director of the Joint Degree Programme that he established between QMUL and Beijing University of Posts and Telecommunications.
+Professor Cuthbert also served as Head of the Department of Electronic Engineering in QMUL for 9 years and acted on international expert groups for the Canadian Natural Sciences and Engineering Research Council and for the German Deutsche Forschungsgemeinschaft.

-Professor Cuthbert has been the technical manager of the EU IST projects “SHUFFLE”, “SAFEGUARD” and “ADAMANT”.
+Professor Cuthbert was the technical manager of the EU IST projects “SHUFFLE”, “SAFEGUARD” and “ADAMANT”.
 In 2009 he and his research partners, Dr John Bigham and Dr Clive Parini, successfully received a US patent for their research “Intelligent Control of Radio Resources in a Wireless Network”.
-Dedicated to nurturing professional talents, besides his professorship at QMUL, he also serves as visiting professor Macao Polytechnic Institute.
-He has successfully supervised 31 PhD dissertations and 2 MPhil dissertations, as well as acting as external examiner to numerous PhD candidates in the UK and other countries.
+Dedicated to nurturing professional talents, he successfully supervised 31 PhD dissertations and 2 MPhil dissertations, as well as acting as external examiner to numerous PhD candidates in the UK and other countries.

 Some major research projects Professor Cuthbert conducted as the principal investigator include: “Agent Technology for Connection Admission Control in Complex ATM N/Works” (EPSRC, GR/L04801, £164,051), “Agent Approach for Strategic Resource Management in Telecommunications Networks” (EPSRC, GR/M42893, £175,469), “CANCAN” (EU, £325,766), “CRUMPET” (EU, IST-1999-20147, £180,067), “Technology for ATD” (EU, RACE R1022, £450,000), “Broadband Access Facility” (EU, RACE R2024, £386,000), “Integrated Communications Management” (EU, RACE R2059, £231,000), “Hot Emulation” (TCD/Nortel, £188,480), “Provision of Quality of Service on Wireless Networks” (US Office of Naval Research, N00014-03-1-0323, £200,000), etc.